Read below for email and contact policies and information.

 C. Connect with me on Twitter.
 I’m pretty good about responding to short questions quickly on Twitter, and my Twitter client is almost always running in the background so I often will respond very quickly.
 You can find me at @runblogger.

-D. If you would like to email me with a question you’d rather not put on a public forum, you can do so at email@example.com.
+D. If you would like to email me with a question, you can do so at firstname.lastname@example.org.
 I do tend to be better at answering reader emails than PR/marketing inquiries, so feel free to send a message.

 E. You can also connect with me on the Runblogger Facebook Page.